 Cayden was even able to go back to public school this year.
 He had been struggling with math, so Kim used part of the neurofeedback sessions to target areas of the brain that involve math.
 After a month Cayden’s math grades improved, as did his other grades.

 Cayden continues having periodic “tune up” sessions and has happily been getting back to the business of being a normal 11 year-old.

-If you or a child you love is experiencing problems related to anxiety and fear I urge you to take advantage of a free consultation with me to help determine if I think we can help.
+If you or a child you love is experiencing problems related to anxiety and fear, we urge you to take advantage of a consultation with our director Mike Cohen to help determine if we think we can help.

 For more information call: 561-744-7616 or email firstname.lastname@example.org.